 Summer means lots of people are leaving on vacation, which means there may be a lot of part-time or temporary work available.
 Check with libraries, banks, and your own college campus for opportunities.

 Tell people you’re actively looking for work, whether that’s your parents, your parents’ friends, your professors, guidance counselors, or any other adult in your life.
-They may know of availabilities.
+They may know of openings.
 And better yet, they may serve as a reference, which is especially important if you haven’t had a job before.

 5. Practice interviews ahead of time.

 Interviews can be stressful.
 That’s why you should practice ahead of time.
 Have your parents or friends ask you questions while you answer them on the fly.
 Also consider asking a teacher or guidance counselor to help if you’re looking for more realistic preparation.
-Check out this blog post to learn how to ace odd interview questions you might be asked!

 Good luck and happy searching!